CNAG-Biomedical-Informatics/omicsdm-documentation/docs/content/user-guide/data-submission/index.md

     [dataset_template](
         https://github.com/CNAG-Biomedical-Informatics/omicsdm-documentation/blob/main/omicsdm_templates/project_template.tsv
      "Tip: Handy when you want to create multiple datasets").
-    2. Click on "Browse" in the "Clinical File" column to select the corresponding pheno-clinical information file to be uploaded
+    2. Click on "Browse" in the "Clinical File" column to select the corresponding clinical information file to be uploaded
     3. Optional: Click on "Browse" in the "Data Usage Policy File" column to upload a file containing specific data usage policy
     4. Click on "VALIDATE" to check if all mandatory fields are filled out
     5. Click on "SUBMIT" to create the dataset(s)